pablosdos/camera-system/docs/source/developing/AWS-rollout.rst

 S3
 ===============================

-Create S3-Bucket for images (trigger for Lambda function ReceiveImage for PUT) and artifacts.
+Create S3 Bucket for images (trigger for Lambda function ReceiveImage for PUT) and artifacts.

 DynamoDB